 Periodic Transaction Reports (PTRs): Must be filed no later than 30 days after receiving written notification that a transaction has occurred, but in no case later than 45 days after the transaction date.
 For further information regarding PTR requirements, see p.
-29, infra.
+30, infra.

 A report is timely filed when filed through the eFD system by 11:59 p.m.
-EST on the date the report is due.
+ET on the date the report is due.
 Any electronic report filed after 11:59 p.m.
-EST on the due date is late.
-Once a report is successfully filed, the eFD system will re-direct to a confirmation screen.
-Each filer will also receive an email confirming that the report has been successfully filed.
+ET on the due date is late.
+When a report is filed successfully, eFD will display a confirmation screen.
+Each filer will also receive an email confirming that the report has been filed successfully.
 This includes Periodic Transaction Reports.
 If a filer does not receive both an on-screen receipt and an email confirmation, the report has not been filed.